 This report ranks top providers such as Liberty Mutual, Allstate, and other competitors.

 J.D.
 Power uses three key performance indicator categories to analyze the performance of each insurer in the study:

 In the J.D.
 Power 2017 Auto Claims Satisfaction Study, Allstate received an Overall Satisfaction rating of 3 out of 5, which put them just ahead of Nationwide and 21st Century and just behind State Farm.

 Liberty Mutual, on the other hand, received a slightly lower Overall Satisfaction rating of 2 out of 5, coming in just ahead of Mercury and COUNTRY Financial, and right behind Automobile Club Group.

-In addition to the claims process, there are other factors to be considered when calculating a company’s overall satisfaction rating.
+In addition to the claims process, there are other factors to be considered when calculating a company’s overall customer satisfaction rating.